-James Martin is without doubt one of the UK's most successful TV chefs - and now, he's opened up, in a rare interview about a condition he's lived with since he was a child.
+James Martin is without doubt one of the UK's most successful TV chefs - and now, he's opened up about a condition he's lived with since he was a child.

 “Dyslexia hasn’t hindered me when it comes to recipes, though, as they’re a learning process.
 And I use a dictaphone to write cook books”, James revealed.

-And it’s certainly worked – James has penned over 15 cookbooks during his career, all of which have gone down a storm with fans.
+And his methods have clearly worked well – as James has penned over 15 cookbooks during his career, all of which have gone down a storm with fans.

 Previously, James Martin revealed that his dyslexia even spurred him on in his determination to succeed in life.

 He confessed, “I think it’s because you’re proving yourself all the time.
 It’s not financial.
 It’s about proving to yourself that you can do it because when you were younger you were five to ten years behind everybody else at school.
 I’ve always had to fight for everything.

 “I still feel like I’m fighting now.
 I will never think I have it all and sit back.”